egme/workflow-run-gha-example/README.md

 ```

 **Process**:
-1. Reports commit status as "pending" to the PR
+1. Finds the PR associated with the workflow run
+2. Posts a comment showing CI validation is in progress
-2. Checks out the branch from the completed workflow run
+3. Checks out the branch from the completed workflow run
-3. Validates each file in `generated/`:
+4. Validates each file in `generated/`:
    - Extracts MD5 hash from filename
    - Calculates actual MD5 hash of file content
    - Compares the two hashes
-4. Checks correspondence between source and generated files
+5. Checks correspondence between source and generated files
-5. Reports validation results
+6. Reports validation results in GitHub Actions summary
-6. Updates commit status to "success" or "failure"
+7. Updates the PR comment with pass/fail results and link to workflow run

 **Important Note**: Workflows triggered by `workflow_run` don't automatically appear in PR checks.
-We use the GitHub API (`actions/github-script`) to explicitly report the commit status back to the PR, making the CI results visible in the PR's status checks.
+This workflow posts a comment to the PR with the validation results, making it easy to see the CI status directly in the PR conversation.

 **Validation Checks**:
 - ✅ MD5 hash in filename matches actual file content